-During FY 2021, the Board continued to encourage railroads to establish regular communications with their customers as a productive way of preventing and addressing rail service concerns.
-In addition to RCPA dispute resolution work, RCPA staff regularly monitored the rail industry's operating performance to identify service issues before they might become major problems.
+During FY 2022, the Board continued to encourage railroads to establish regular communications with their customers as a productive way of preventing and addressing rail service concerns.
+In addition, RCPA continued to facilitate communication between railroads and their customers in their dispute resolution work, while regularly monitoring the rail industry's operating performance in order to identify service disruptions.